sunsided/cluster-playground/README.md

 The kind setup (bootstrapped with Terraform, see below) assumes that services are reachable under the domain `cluster-playground` at port `38080` (HTTP) and `38443` (HTTPS).
-Specifically, the Linkerd dashboard is available at `http://linkerd.cluster-playground:38080`.
+Specifically, the Linkerd dashboard is available at `http://linkerd.cluster-playground:38080` or `https://linkerd.cluster-playground:38443`.
 You will need to make sure that your hosts table (e.g. `/etc/hosts`) contains proper redirects to the IP of the `cluster-playground-control-plane` Docker container, which should listen at `0.0.0.0:38080` and `0.0.0.0:38443` respectively.

 See [infrastructure/04_mappings/main.tf](infrastructure/04_mappings/main.tf) for more details.